streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 A module can have inputs, outputs, and parameters.
 Whilst a module does not need to have any inputs or outputs, useful modules will typically allow for either incoming or outgoing data (and usually both).

-When placed on the editor canvas, the inputs are shown as circular connectors along the left-hand side of the module.
+When placed on a canvas, the inputs are shown as circular connectors along the left-hand side of the module.
 The outputs are shown as connectors along the right-hand side.

 <g:img dir="images/user-guide" file="round-to-step-module.png" class="side-image" />

 Many modules have parameters which control their operation.
-Module parameters can be hardcoded, but their values are usually not immutable.
+Module parameters can be hardcoded, but their values are typically not immutable.
 If a parameter can be modified at run-time, there is an associated parameter input at the left-hand edge of the module.

 As an example, the **RoundToStep** module has three inputs, two parameters, and one output.
 The first two inputs correspond to the module’s parameters, i.e. precision and mode.
 The last input is a numeric value which will be rounded with the specified precision in the direction specified by the mode.
 The module output is equal to the rounded input.